ajakkala64/GettingAndCleaningDataProject/README.md

 * Extract the the files to current working directory
 * Run the R script run_analisys.R

-This will genereate analysis_data.txt contains the average for each activity and subject.
+This will genereate analysis_data.txt contains the tidy data as per the step 4. average_data.txt is created in step 5.
 Refer to the CodeBook.md for detailed analysis.